Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Dr. Eva Mistry 13:44

-Everything is not frankly, your life has changed, you know, in an instant.
-And so that’s definitely hard.
-But also, that’s the kind of the right window to gain maximum benefits of what your therapists are asking you to do.
-So I would definitely kind of recommend following their advice, keeping at it consistently, not overdoing it to the point that you can’t get up the next day and can’t do it again.
+Everything is not frank, your life has changed, you know, in an instant.
+And so that’s hard.
+But also, that’s the kind of the right window to gain maximum benefits from what your therapists are asking you to do.
+So I would definitely kind of recommend following their advice, keeping at it consistently, and not overdoing it to the point that you can’t get up the next day and can’t do it again.
 But yeah.

 If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time it can be, you’re likely to have a lot of questions going through your mind.
-Like how long will it take to recover?
-Will I actually recover?
-What things should I avoid in case I make matters worse, and doctors will explain things, but obviously, you’ve never had a stroke before.
+How long will it take to recover?
+Will I recover?
+What things should I avoid in case I make matters worse, doctors will explain things, but obviously, you’ve never had a stroke before.
 You probably don’t know what questions to ask.